-Racing 3s (RRP: £480) are quite a lot lighter than Quattros (the claimed wheelset weight is 1,550g) partly because of shallower rims – the front is 26mm, the rear is 30mm.
-They’re narrower too, with an internal rim width of 15mm and an external width of 20.5mm.
+Racing 3s (RRP: £600) are quite a lot lighter than Quattros (the claimed wheelset weight is 1,560g) partly because of shallower rims – the front is 26mm, the rear is 30mm.
+The latest version gets an upgrade to rims with 17mm internal width to accommodate wider tyres.

-At £479 the Racing 3 is the cheapest of Fulcrum’s wheelsets to be available in a 2-Way Fit (RRP: £600).
-That means you can fit either standard clinchers or go tubeless because there are no holes in the rim.
+Fulcrum no longer lists a 2Way-Fit version of the Racing 3, but they're still available from retailers at £425.
+You can fit either standard clinchers or go tubeless because there are no holes in the rim.